How to Farm Chia Coin, the New Storage-Based Cryptocurrency

 Your chances of solving a Chia coin block are basically equal to your portion of the total network space (netspace).
 Right now, Chia's netspace sits at roughly 2.7 EiB (Exbibytes — the binary SI unit, so 1 EiB equals 2^60 bytes, or 1,152,921,504,606,846,976 bytes decimal).
 That means if you dedicate a complete 10TB (10 trillion bytes) of storage to Chia plots, your odds of winning are 0.00035%, or 0.0000035 if we drop the percentage part.
 Those might sound like terrible odds — they're not great — but the catch is that there are approximately 4,608 Chia blocks created every day (a rate of 32 blocks per 10 minutes, or 18.75 seconds per block) and any one of them could match your plot.

 Simple math can then give you the average time to win, though Chia calculators make estimating this far easier than doing the math yourself.
 A completely full 10TB HDD can store 91 standard Chia blocks (101.4 GiB).
-Yeah, don't get lazy and forget to convert between tebibytes and terabytes, as SI units definitely matters.
+Yeah, don't get lazy and forget to convert between tebibytes and terabytes, as SI units definitely matter.
 Anyway, 91 blocks on a single 10TB HDD should win a block every two months or so — once every 68 days.

 Each Chia plot ends up being sort of like a massive, complex Bingo card.
 There's lots of math behind it, but that analogy should suffice.
 Each time a block challenge comes up, the Chia network determines a winner based on various rules.
 If your plot matches and 'wins' the block, you get the block reward (currently 2 XCH, Chia's coin abbreviation).
 That block reward is set to decrease every three years, for the first 12 years, after which the block reward will be static ad infinitum.
 The official FAQ lists the reward rate as 64 XCH per 10 minutes, and it will get cut in half every three years until it's at 4 XCH per 10 minutes with a block reward of 0.125 XCH.